-The accounting officer must implement the system of acquisition management to ensure:
+The Accounting Officer must implement the system of acquisition management to ensure:

-- a) that goods and services, including construction works and consultant services are procured by the Municipality only in accordance with the authorized processes only; - b) that expenditure on goods and services including construction works and consultant services are incurred in terms of an approved budget in terms of section 15 of the Act; - c) that the threshold values of the different procurement procedures are complied with; - d) that bid documentation, evaluation and adjudication criteria, and general conditions of contracts are in accordance with the requirements of relevant legislation including, the Preferential Procurement Policy Framework Act, and any conditions of the Construction Industry Development Board Act amongst others; and - e) That any treasury guidelines on acquisition management are properly taken into account.
+- a) that goods and services, including construction works and consultant services are procured by the Municipality only in accordance with the authorized processes only. - b) that expenditure on goods and services including construction works and consultant services are incurred in terms of an approved budget in terms of section 15 of the Act; - c) that the threshold values of the different procurement procedures are complied with; - d) that bid documentation, evaluation and adjudication criteria, and general conditions of contracts are in accordance with the requirements of relevant legislation including, the Preferential Procurement regulations of 2017 including amendments made within the PPPFA as per gazette (47452) issued on the 04th November 2022, and any conditions of the Construction Industry Development Board Act amongst others; and - e) That any treasury guidelines on acquisition management are properly taken into account.